nikolmichaelidou/CI-Project-1/readme.md

     - About us
 ![about-us](/assets/imgs/screenshots/about-center.jpg)
         -  Brief information about the Harry.
 The man who opened the stables.
+        -  Some information about the location of the stables.
+        -  Brief information about we our goals are when it comes to teaching people horse riding.

     - Meetup times
 ![times-section](assets/imgs/screenshots/times-section.png)